 The Pi is accessible from the back door if I need access to it.
 I can also easily remove the control panel.
 I have two brackets on the back of the Control Panel with screws into to keep it in from coming off.
 I briefly thought of making the SD Slot accessible on the Pi from the outside like I did with the Pi1541.
 It is a bit much with 3/4″ material though, and I don’t want the card to be to easy to remove and loose.
-If I want to add anything to it, I can by using the Wifi connection, or open the back door to pull the card.
+If I want to add anything to it or make changes I have it connected to my wifi and I can access it over the network.

-The Marquee top has some brackets and screws that I used to secure it towards the cabinet.
+The Marquee top has some brackets and screws that I used to secure it to the cabinet.
 I want to have it remain removable to easily access the Marquee graphics etc if needed.
-If I do another cabinet I will likely change the Marquee area.
-I am thinking of making it set back just slightly then use painted angle metal pieces to hold the Marquee in place.
+If I make another I am thinking of making it set back just slightly then use painted angle metal pieces to hold the Marquee in place like full size machines did.
 This will mean there would be no T Molding across the Marquee Top and Bottom.
-It will make it so much easier to install and support the Marquee though.
-That seems to be how the real Arcade machines did it as well, at least quite a few I have seen.
+It would make it so much easier to install and support the Marquee though.
 I think I will still use the light box design behind it.
-That worked great, and the Aluminum will distribute any heat from the LEDs very well.
-They are using nearly half an amp at 12volts, so there is some heat there, but not a ton over all that rather large area.
+That worked great, and I hope Aluminum will distribute any heat from the LEDs which shouldn’t be very much.
+They are using nearly half an amp at 12volts, so there is some heat there over time.

-So one may ask, about what this project cost to build.
+So one may ask about what this project cost to build.
 In my case I believe that I have a little over $250 wrapped up in materials.
 I am not counting the Pi 3B+, SD card, Monitor or Power Strip.
 If those were purchased as well, I would have been looking at around $410.
 I did not include cost of Wood Glue, Brads, the bit of Aluminum sheet, as those are supplies I had around, as well as the corner blocks which are basically scrap wood.
-I did purchase a few tools, a 30mm Forster bit, a Router Slot Cutting bit, and the Edge Guide Clamp, those items add up to around another $100.
+I did purchase a few tools, a 30mm Forster bit, a Slot Cutting bit for a router, and the Edge Guide Clamp, those items add up to around another $100.
 I now have those tools for future projects though.

 In the end the cabinet is still difficult to photograph, at least with the camera I have.
 I guess Gloss Black is not much fun for that.
 Although it is not flawless, I am quite happy with the final result.
 Above the Plexiglas over the LCD is quite obvious though and gives a good view of how well that turned out for me.
 The little mix of colors of the buttons is that I purchase a Blue and Yellow set, and already had a white set.
 I felt mixing the colors gave a better effect.